eGSIM

 export DJANGO_SETTINGS_MODULE=egsim.settings_debug; pytest -xvvv ./tests/

-Change setup.py and set the current OpenQuake version (optional: remove egsim from requirements.txt (it might interfere with Django web?), eventually commit and push
+Change setup.py and set the current OpenQuake version in install_requires (uncomment it if commented).
+Optionally, remove egsim from requirements.txt (it might interfere with Django web?*).

 Django